-The first session of the Symposium series was held on November 13th.
+The first session of the Symposium series was held in November 2020.
 Read the summary of the session here.

 PHS’ President and CEO, Lisa David, kicked off the Symposium with an introduction to the session, the challenges in addressing social determinants of health, and the need for a collaborative solution that provides a sustainable and coordinated approach to delivering care, while bridging communities and systems of care, and centering around a person’s holistic needs.
 Watch the introduction session here.
 Following the introduction, participants were divided into three breakout sessions.